 Fundraising for The Larder is a great way to support our organisation whilst also involving your friends, family or community!
 Whether it’s a coffee morning, a bake sale or a skydive, we support you!

 All donations made to The Larder go directly to supporting those who have not been given a fair advantage in life.
-To understand the support we provide and the changes it makes to people’s lives, see our beneficiary stories by clicking the link below.
+To understand the support we provide and the changes it makes to people’s lives, read our beneficiary stories by clicking on the names below.

 If you’d like to find out more information about fundraising for The Larder then speak to us by emailing email@example.com